-As a Pushed or Pulled object moves along the range tool, it stops if it contacts a terrain part that is at the same or higher Elevation than the Pushed or Pulled object, another object that is at the same or higher Elevation than the Pushed or Pulled object, or if it would contact or overlap another character's base.
+As a Pushed or Pulled object moves along the range tool, it stops if it contacts a terrain part that is at the same or higher Elevation than the Pushed or Pulled object or if it would contact or overlap another character's base.
 Ignore terrain parts the Pushed or Pulled object started the movement on top of when determining when a Pushed or Pulled object stops.